open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/features/data-insight/cost-analaysis.md

 1. **Usage Workflow**:
 - Purpose: Gather lifecycle information for data assets.
-- Description: The Usage Workflow collects essential information regarding data asset Life Cycle.
+- Description: The Usage Workflow collects essential information regarding the data asset Life Cycle.
 This information includes details such as `accessed_at` timestamps and `accessed_by` user information for each data asset.
-This data is crucial for determining whether a data asset is frequently used or unused within a specified time period.
+This data is crucial to determine whether a data asset is frequently used or unused within a specified time period.
 - Click [here](/connectors/ingestion/workflows/usage) for documentation on the usage workflow.